cspr-rad/kairos-spec/src/spec.typ

 A user should be able to query its validium account balance of available CSPR token at any given time through a web UI, or through the CLI.

-== Requirements
+=== Verification

-=== Verification: Each transfer must be verified by L1

-At any given time anyone should be able to verify deposits, withdrawals, or transactions.
+Each transfer must be verified by L1.
+And at any given time anyone should be able to verify deposits, withdrawals, or transactions.
 This should be possible through a web UI, the CLI, or through an application-programming-interface (API) i.e. a machine-readable way.

 === Storage

-Common queries must be easy to make against the L2 node, such as checking account balances and listing all transactions related to a specific person.
-In addition, the storage must be persistent and reliable, i.e. there must be redundancies built-in to avoid loss of data.
+At any given time anyone should be able to check account balances and list all transactions related to a specific account.
+The storage must be persistent and reliable, i.e. there must be redundancies built-in to avoid loss of data.

 Due to the nature of validiums, transaction data will be stored off-chain.
 To ensure that deposit, withdraw, and transfer interactions can be proven and verified at any given time by anyone, data needs to be available read-only publicly at any given time.
 To reduce the complexity of the project, this data will be stored by a centralized server that can be trusted.
 Writing and mutating data should only be possible by selected trusted instances/ machines.
 Moreover access to the transaction data should be available through an API.

-=== Which trust assumptions can we make?
+=== Trust Assumptions

-== Post-PoC features
+== Optional Criteria: Post-PoC features

 === The L2 node should be paid